marcuj/create-art-store/APIDOC.md

 `500` error: "Something went wrong on the server.
 Please try again later."
 - Occurs when reading database fails

-`400` error: "Buyer ID does not exist" or "Seller ID does not exist" or "Listing ID does not exist"
+`400` error: "Buyer username does not exist" or "Seller username does not exist" or "Listing ID does not exist"
-- Occurs when given buyer ID, seller ID, or listing ID does not exist
+- Occurs when given buyer username, seller username, or listing ID does not exist

 ## Making a Listing